Time is money, and this is especially regarding the ways of digital marketing.

 Other social media sites will have their own options for paid advertising.

-One of the main forms of paid advertising is in the form of the banner ad.
+One of the main forms of paid advertising is in the form of a banner ad.

 So how much do banner ads cost?